rishab-pulugurta/CATH/README.md

 Finally, after all this initial data-processing was done, duplicate sequences were removed, and the dataset was checked for any NaN or missing values in any column, and if any were found, those rows were subsequently removed.

+For structural data, a script was written where all PDBs were processed and the atom coordinates and edges were determined for each file and added into the final dataframe.

 **Model**: